| Sales Brochure - DLE510 Introduced in 1960.

 volume control key is moved to the low volume position to prevent howl on re-use.

-On early models with Control-unit No. 8A (Mk.
-1), change-over to the handset whilst a
+On early models with Control-unit No. 8A (Mark 1), change-over to the handset

-loudspeaking call is in progress is effected simply by lifting the handset from the
+whilst a loudspeaking call is in progress is effected simply by lifting the

 functional and mechanical weaknesses of the relay-released key.
 To change-over to the